istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

     - An config for `productpage.default.svc.cluster.local` and Istio will allow anyone to access it with GET method.

-## Ensure Pilot Distributes Policies to Proxies Correctly
+## Ensure Pilot distributes policies to proxies correctly

 Pilot distributes the authorization policies to proxies.
 The following steps help you ensure Pilot is working as expected: